-Mastering money and improving financial intelligence is essential to a healthy entrepreneurial life.
+Mastering money and improving financial intelligence is essential to healthy entrepreneurial life.
 Most businesses fall off the rails because they run out of money.
 Whether you’re a solopreneur, freelancer or run a large enterprise, one of the critical metrics you must focus on is cash flow.

 Learn to manage money.
 Successful entrepreneurs know the importance of managing money.
-You must find out how to raise funds by selling your services, product or early prototype.
+You must find out how to raise funds by selling your services, product or an early prototype.
 You can head out and find investors or venture capitalists, but you will have to learn to ask for money comfortably.
 You’ll have to become critical, analytical, and be prepared to cut costs.
 It’s not going to be easy, but it’s worth it.

 Investing basics.
 Read about investing.
 One of the best personal finance books out there, Rich Dad, Poor Dad by Robert T. Kiyosaki, will teach you how to acquire assets, avoid liabilities and start building your net worth.
 Always invest in yourself, buy books, courses, and attend conferences, seminars, and workshops.
 Whether it’s your business or personal money, invest only in the field that you know the best.
 Always minimize unnecessary risk.
 If you invest in something, make sure you can influence the outcome so you can take action when things go wrong.

 Accounting.
-Learning basic accounting and bookkeeping is not so hard, but it will help you develop financial thinking and help you understand the pulse of your business.
+Learning basic accounting and bookkeeping is not so hard, but it will help you develop economic thinking and help you understand the pulse of your business.
 Learning to read, analyze and manipulate spreadsheets can give you a lot of valuable data to make hard decisions easier.
 Forecasting and predicting will become more comfortable as you will have data to rely on.